drivelineresearch/openbiomechanics/README.md

 Below is a list of joint mechanics, their components, and conventions.
 Where joint kinematics are constrained by the model, corresponding kinetic conventions are provided.

-Unadjusted time series data are also available upon request.

 ## Processed Joint Kinematic/Kinetic Conventions

 Processed full signal data were filtered with a 4th order Butterworth low pass filter with a cutoff frequency of 20.0 Hz.